truszk/birthdeath/README.md

 ``

 Where:
-- `rejuvSteps' is the number of rejuvenation steps at each iteratiion (default: 0, in all experiments rejuvSteps was at most 1)
+- `rejuvSteps` is the number of rejuvenation steps at each iteratiion (default: 0, in all experiments rejuvSteps was at most 1)
-- `nsamples' is the number of particles (default: 300)
+- `nsamples` is the number of particles (default: 300)